stabilityprotocol/stability/docs/SPONSORED-TRANSACTIONS.md

   - Sponsor address: Sponsor of the transaction
   - Sponsor signaure: Signature of the signing sponsored transaction message
 - It submits a transaction to the mempool as long as the transaction met all the prechecks

-`stability_getSponsorNonce`:

-- It receives one arguments:
-  - Sponsor address
-- It returns the count of sponsored transactions by the given address